 Briefly, the maize nested association mapping (NAM) panel was used to identify joint linkage intervals.
 Approximately 30 million SNPs and small copy-number variants were projected onto the association panel and used to perform a GWAS for each of the 17 elements.
-Over four thousand SNPs were significantly associated with elemental accumulation (Table 3; see Materials and Methods).
+Over four thousand SNPs were significantly associated (through a resampling procedure, with a resampling model inclusion probability > 0.05) with elemental accumulation (Table 3; see Materials and Methods).
 These SNPs were used as input to Camoco to generate candidate genes for each element using a range of SNP-to-gene mapping parameters: 50kb, 100kb, and 500kb windows (up/downstream) limited to 1, 2 or 5 flanking genes (upstream and downstream of SNP; See Fig. 1A).
-In total, 4,243 statistically significant SNPs were associated with maize grain ionome traits, implicating between 5,272 and 22,927 unique genes depending on the SNP-to-gene mapping parameter used.
-On average for each trait, significantly associated SNPs identified 118 non-overlapping windows across the ten chromosomes of maize (i.e. effective loci, see Materials and Methods) and contain 612 positional candidate genes.
+In total, 4,243 statistically significant SNPs were associated with maize grain ionome traits.
+Summing the potential candidate genes across all 17 trait this implicates between 5,272 and 22,927 unique genes depending on the SNP-to-gene mapping parameters used.
+On average, each trait’s significantly associated SNPs identified 118 non-overlapping windows across the ten chromosomes of maize (i.e. effective loci, see Materials and Methods) and these implicate an average of 612 candidate genes per element.

 Camoco identifies high priority candidate causal genes under ionomic GWAS loci

-Given the large number of candidate genes associated with elemental accumulation, we used Camoco to integrate effective loci identified by the ionome GWAS with the three co-expression networks described above (ZmPAN, ZmRoot and ZmSAM) to identify high priority candidate genes driving elemental accumulation in maize (See Fig. 1C).
-Using our approach, we assessed the overlap between each of the three co-expression networks paired with each of the 17 ionomic traits.
-For each network-trait combination, Camoco reported a rank list of prioritized candidate causal genes, each associated with an FDR that reflects the significance of co-expression connecting the candidate gene to genes near other loci associated with the given trait (Supp.
+Given the large number of candidate genes associated with elemental accumulation, we used Camoco to integrate network coexpression with the effective loci identified by GWAS for each of the 17 elemental traits separately.
+By combing candidate gene lists with the three gene expression data sets (ZmPAN, ZmRoot and ZmSAM) and two coexpression network approaches (locality and density) high priority candidate genes driving elemental accumulation in maize were discovered (See Fig. 1C).
+For each network-trait combination, Camoco reported a rank list of prioritized candidate causal genes, each associated with an FDR that reflects the significance of co-expression connecting that candidate gene to genes near other loci associated with a single trait (Supp.
 Table 4).
-We defined a set of high-confidence discoveries by reporting candidates that were discovered at a false discovery rate (FDR) < 30% based on at least two SNP-to-gene mapping parameter settings (e.g.: 50kb/1Flank and 100kb/1Flank), a set we called the high priority overlap (HPO) set (see Supp.
+We defined a set of high-confidence discoveries by reporting candidates that were discovered at a false discovery rate (FDR) < 30% in at least two SNP-to-gene mapping parameter settings (e.g.: 50kb/1Flank and 100kb/1Flank), a set we called the high priority overlap (HPO) set (see Supp.
 Table 5 and Materials and Methods).

-Indeed, we found strong evidence of co-expression among genes linked to GWAS peaks across the ionomic traits (Table 4).
-For example, for cadmium, 630 GWAS SNPs were analyzed using the ZmRoot network.
+By these criteria we found strong evidence of co-expression among genes linked to GWAS peaks across the ionomic traits (Table 4).
+For example, for cadmium, the genes linked to 630 SNPs with statistically significant associations in the GWAS were analyzed using the ZmRoot network.
 Camoco reported 209 HPO genes at FDR < 30% based on strong co-expression relationships with genes linked to other loci associated with cadmium.
-The number of candidate causal genes discovered varied significantly across the ionomic traits we examined.
+The number of genes discovered varied significantly across the ionomic traits we examined.
 For example, when using the root co-expression network, high-confidence candidates were discovered for 15 of 17 different elements we examined (Al, As, B, Ca, Cd, Cu, Fe, K, Mg, Mn, Mo, P, Se, Sr, Zn), but the total number of candidate causal genes varied from 1 to 126 HPO genes, with Camoco reporting only 1 for Mg and Mo and 126 for Cadmium.
 This likely reflects variability in the functional coherence of the genes that are associated with each trait.
 Traits with association signal spread across several co-regulated genes are amenable to Camoco gene prioritization while traits for which a broad spectrum of genes are associated will be more difficult to interpret using this co-expression approach.

 Table 4